Glastonbury Abbey: Saxon era

 King Ine of Wessex enriched the endowment of the community of monks established at Glastonbury and reputed to have directed that a stone church be built in 712, the foundations of which form the west end of the nave.
 A glassworks was established at the site during the 7th century.
-Glastonbury was ravaged by the Danes in the 9th century.
+Glastonbury was affected by unrest due to the Danish incursions into the area in the 9th century and it may itself have been attacked during the wars (though this is not certain).
 The contemporary reformed soldier Saint Neot was sacristan at Glastonbury before he founded his own establishment in Somerset.
 The abbey church was enlarged in the 10th century by the abbot of Glastonbury, Dunstan, the central figure in the 10th-century revival of English monastic life, who instituted the Benedictine Rule at Glastonbury.
 He also built the cloisters.
 Dunstan became Archbishop of Canterbury in 960.
 In 946, King Edmund was interred at Glastonbury.
-In 1016 Edmund Ironside, who had lost England to Canute but held onto the title of King of Wessex, was also buried there.
-Cnut's charter of 1032 was "written and promulgated in the wooden church at Glastonbury, in the king's presence".
+In 1016 King Edmund Ironside was also buried there.
+King Cnut's charter of 1032 was "written and promulgated in the wooden church at Glastonbury, in the king's presence".

 The medieval Glastonbury Canal was built about the middle of the 10th century to link the abbey with the River Brue, a distance of about 1.75 km.
 Its purpose is believed to have been to transport stone to build the abbey, but later it was used to transport produce, including grain, wine and fish, from the abbey's outlying properties.
 Much of the building stone came from the abbey's quarries at Doulting, accessed by way of the River Sheppey at Pilton.
 From the 11th century, the abbey was the centre of a large water-borne transport network as further canalisations and new channels were made, including the diversion of the Brue to access to the estate at Meare and an easier route to the Bristol Channel.
 In the 13th century, the abbey's head boatman transported the abbot in an eight-oared boat on visits to the abbey's nearby manors.

 During the Middle Ages, bone fragments of Saint Caesarius of Terracina were translated to Glastonbury Abbey.